How to Test a Transformer with a Multimeter

 • Check for readings

-When looking at the multimeter reading, you check whether the output being produced is appropriate.
-Here, you look at the transformer’s recommended output specifications to make a conclusion.
+When checking the multimeter reading, you check whether the output produced is appropriate.
+To conclude, you look at the transformer’s recommended output specifications.

 Transformer Continuity Test

-The transformer continuity test is carried out to ensure that there is no break or shortage in the coils.
+The transformer continuity test is carried out to ensure no break or shortage in the coils.
 You run this test while the transformer is disconnected from the power source.
 What do you do?

 • Place the multimeter leads on each of your transformer’s input terminals

-Where the transformer has a short circuit, the multimeter produces a very high or infinite reading.
+The multimeter produces a very high or infinite reading, whereas the transformer has a short circuit.
 An infinite reading is represented by “O.L,” which means “Open Loop.”

 If the input terminals seem okay, you repeat this process for the output terminals.

-In case any of these terminals produces a high or infinite reading, the transformer needs to be replaced.
+If any of these terminals produces a high or infinite reading, the transformer must be replaced.
 Here is a video showing this procedure.

 Conclusion

-Diagnosing a transformer is one procedure you want to be careful with, especially when testing the input and output terminals.
+Diagnosing a transformer is a procedure you should be careful with, especially when testing the input and output terminals.

-Nonetheless, you should note that transformers generally have long lives.
+Nonetheless, transformers generally have long lives.
 A problem with them signals a fault somewhere else in the electrical circuit.

 Due to this, it is advised that you monitor newly installed transformers for bad sounds and also check that other parts of the circuit, like fuses, are in good condition.